DavidHickman/tnris.org/content/markdown/news/2015-12-07-year-in-review-2015-statewide-orthoimagery-project.md

   <img class="img-responsive" src="{{m.link('static/images/updates/2015/ortho-review/curved-bridge-redline-before.jpg')}}" alt="Before QCing image of curved bridge, gap">
   <img class="img-responsive" src="{{m.link('static/images/updates/2015/ortho-review/curved-bridge-redline-after.jpg')}}" alt="After QC bridge is straightened">
 </div>
-<figcaption>Smear identified in area of high relief during QC by TNRIS, fixed in final product by Surdex.</figcaption>
+<figcaption>Smear identified in an area of high relief during QC by TNRIS, fixed in final product by Surdex.</figcaption>
 </figure>

 The new natural color and color infrared orthoimagery are QC’d (Quality Controlled) by TNRIS staff and volunteers to ensure a nearly flawless quality product to accommodate a wide variety of mapping applications for public and private users throughout the state.